Team-ANANA/pet-stats/src/DB-api/environments/README.md

-# BACKEND API
+# DB Loader

 ## Introduction
-This module contains the flask api server which is the backend of the pet-stats web app.
+This module contains the functionality to load from the PetFinder API into the database.

-## How to run the server
+## How to run the module

-To run the code locally, you need to first create a python virtual environment with the following command:
+To run the code locally, first ensure that the MySQL docker image is running - see https://github.com/Team-ANANA/pet-stats/blob/master/.github/workflows/docker-image.yml for how to run this image.

-`python3 -m venv venv`

-then we can enter the local virtual environment with:

-`source venv/bin/activate`

-within the virtual environment, install the required packages by running:

-`pip install -r requirements.txt`

-finally, start the flask api server by running:

-`sudo start.sh`

-## Testing
-To run unit tests, go into the virtual environment as mentioned above, then run:
+Then, to run this import:

-`sudo run_test.sh`
+`sudo startup.sh`